JamesHaywood2/Slime-Dungeon/README.md

 Play as a little slime person named Slimey as he traverses a dungeon looking for the exit.
 Pick up power-ups and items along the way to help you traverse the dungeon and beat back malicous monsters keeping you tracked.

-Code written by James Haywood.
+Code written by James Haywood
-Main character art by China Gunter.
+Main character art by China Gunter
 Misc help from Anthony Wittenborn and G Piddington
+Design/planning by Everyone

 Demo Video: https://youtu.be/hRvBWRnvWDE
 Design Document: https://docs.google.com/document/d/1tSB5BuIJuLymC13YeHAAgYpVwMajV2nrR82oQNVzKlE/edit?usp=sharing